Layout

 Introduction

-A layout is an underlying structure that allows you to organize information and lay your content.
+A layout is an underlying structure that allows you to organize your content.
 A well-designed layout has a clear hierarchy and guides users through key pieces of information that serve their goal.
+Some layout elements are optimized for highly productivity environments while others provide opportunities to add visual expression to the page.
 Consistent layouts create a predictable experience, letting users build mental models that help them navigate through a series of pages within and across services.

 Anatomy of a layout

-App layout provides the page layout structure for productive use cases that include collapsible side navigation and tools.
-It consumes 100% of the width and height of the page and contains the following regions:
+Both app layouts provide the page layout structure for use cases that include collapsible side navigation and tools.
+They both consume 100% of the width and height of the page and contain the following regions:

-Left side region to display a collapsible side navigation (E)
+Left side region to display a collapsible side navigation (A)

 Right side region, also collapsible, to display the tools and secondary panels (F)

-Central region to display the header (C), and the content (D)
+Central region to display the main content (D)

 Content layout provides the page layout structure for expressive use cases.
 It consumes 100% of the width and height of the page and contains the following regions:

-Top region to display page level notifications such as flashbars (A), and breadcrumbs (B)
+Top region to display page level flashbar notifications (A), and breadcrumbs (B)

 Header region (C) with styling capabilities in compliance to the hero header pattern (D)